HumanitiesAnalytics/Denison-DA-Fall-2020/README.md

-# Denison-DA-Fall-2020
+# Denison-DA-Spring-2021

-Public repository for materials related to my fall 2020 section of Denison University, Data Analytics 101
+Public repository for materials related to my spring 2021 section of Denison University, Data Analytics 101